GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 With Gato GraphQL you can query data from the WordPress database, and then inject the results into a WP-CLI command (either to select a specific resource, or update an option with some value, or other).

-Check out tutorial lesson [Complementing WP-CLI](https://gatographql.com/guides/code/complementing-wp-cli/) for a thorough description on how to do it.
+Check out guide [Complementing WP-CLI](https://gatographql.com/guides/code/complementing-wp-cli/) for a thorough description on how to do it.

 = How do I use Gato GraphQL to build headless sites? =

 With Gato GraphQL you can create an endpoint that exposes the data from your WordPress site.
-Then, within some framework (such as [Next.js](https://nextjs.org/) or others) you can query the data and render the HTML using CSR (client-side rendering).
+Then, within some framework (such as [Next.js](https://nextjs.org/) or others) you can query the data and render the HTML.

 = Can I fetch Gutenberg block data with Gato GraphQL? =